neoncortex/bashed/README.md

 edty=0
 ````

 This is the manual way of managing windows.
-In this mode, window will be opened directly under the current shell.
+In this mode, the file will be opened directly under the current shell.

 ### Syntax highlight:
 Syntax highlight are enabled by default.
 To disable, add to your ~/.bashrc, after the sourcing: